luisa-melo-carneiro/mamdani-fuzzy-simulations/README.md

 \end{cases}
 $$

-Thus, only with the second equation is it possible to evaluate the disease growth trend through the values of $R_t$.
-This term will be used as a fuzzy system input variable along with another variable related to the saturation of hospital infrastructure, both being represented qualitatively by adjectives and will be quantitatively mapped by relevance functions.
+So, only with the second equation is it possible to evaluate the disease growth trend through the values of $R_t$.
+Thus, joining the fuzzy logic, this term will be used as a fuzzy system input variable along with another variable related to the saturation of hospital infrastructure, both being represented qualitatively by adjectives and will be quantitatively mapped by relevance functions.
 In other words, they will be transformed into fuzzy numbers.

 The fuzzy inference system based on fuzzy rules of mamdani and simulation tools will be used to evaluate the response of the system to the change of its activation degrees, culminating in an output variable that measures the epidemiological risk of the system.